5 Things That Make Scout DifferentBy - 12/29/2015

 *These features have always been fee-based.

 With that said, there is now very little that sets Scout apart from other home security companies.
-Below is the original article about Scout which was written one year ago by Carlos Benjamin.
+Below is the original article about Scout which was written in 2015 by Carlos Benjamin.

 One: Easy Installation